 The tomb of Rabia-ud-Daurraini is on the ground floor.
 Visitors can look down on the tomb through an octogonal opening in the upper floor.

 The gardens are beautifully laid out.
 The main building is in the centre of the garden.
 The Charbhagh design of the garden is similar to that of the beautiful gardens in Taj Mahal in Agra and Humayun’s Tomb in Delhi.
-Cypress, pine, palm, mango and Ashoka trees adorn the garden.
+Cypress, pine, palm, mango and Ashoka trees grace the garden.
 You will also notice many types of flowering plants and roses.

 You may also like to read: Daulatabad Fort – Ancient Fort Near Aurangabad